 While Valkyria Chronicles was loosely set during the early years of World War II, Revolution is set much earlier, during an alternate version of the early 19th century in Europe.
 The plot follows five orphans and their desire for revenge against the Ruzi Empire for burning down the orphanage when they were little.
 Now, ten years later they have set their nation towards war for their own means, and even though it will improve the lives of the nation’s citizens, the are putting their lives at risk for their ultimate goal; revenge.

 Valkyria Revolution fails to live up to the previous games in the series, and although it serves as a spinoff, the new system mechanics don't blend.
 The narrative approach is admirable; however, most sequences are dull and feel lifeless.
 Not to mention, the long loading times between each sequence leads to quite a bit of down time before you need to pick up the controller.Note: Valkyria Revolution was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.